 I want to let go of that.
 I want to live with a mind and heart that's purposefully open to others, open to God, and not just ceaselessly--unthinkingly--consumed by my own goals, concerns, and desires.

 to live with less fear, and less self-consciousness.

 A lot of the stress I went through in 2018 was due to the importance I had attached to certain things.
 So much fear.
 So much self-consciousness.
-Because I unthinkingly accepted that they reflected on me, affected how myself and others saw me.
+Because I unthinkingly accepted that they affected what I was.
 Not daring to risk failure or rejection, because my crushed ego and self-sufficiency were already floundering.

 To live with less fear and less self-consciousness is also to live with less pride.
 I think, in my determination to do well, I forgot that there's a fine line between confidence and pride.

 to cope with stress in healthier, more God-glorifying ways

 We all get stressed.
 Heaven forbid I try to sound like I had it worse than others.
 I know so many coping with even more insane amounts of stress, from family issues, financial and job situations, mental health conditions, everything else you can imagine.
 What little I experienced this past year only opens my eyes to the crippling and devastating effects it can have.
 Regardless of stress levels--this is not a competition on who can claim to be most stressed, though that's sometimes how it feels like chatting with your friends in Singapore haha--each of us needs to find ways of coping with stress which actually help us.

 One of the humbling things I learnt in 2018 was how stress brought out several negative aspects of myself.
 I developed unhealthy coping mechanisms which I at first excused on the grounds of stress.
 I'm so exhausted and sick of worrying, I just need a little distraction.
 I've got no energy or time to listen; there's too much on my mind.
 And the list goes on.